determined-ai/pdk/deploy/README.md

 [pdk_flow]: images/pdk_flow.png "PDK Flow"

 - A new project with 2 pipelines will be created in MLDM
-  - Data (one or more files) will be uploaded to the MLDM repository
+  - Data (a collection of files) will be uploaded to the MLDM repository
   - This repository will be the input for the the 'Train' pipeline, which will start automatically, to create a new Experiment in MLDE
   - To generate a new Experiment, the pipeline will need to download the assets (configuration + code) from github
     - Technically speaking, these assets can be stored anywhere, but github is the easiest way to maintain the code